Canadians urged to update vaccines after mumps, measles cases reported

 The mumps virus is found in saliva and respiratory droplets, and is spread from person to person through coughing, sneezing, and coming into contact with a person’s saliva by sharing drinks or utensils, or by kissing.

-Meanwhile, in Nova Scotia, seven cases of measles were confirmed by health officials this week.

-Public health officials said it’s important that people check their immunization records to ensure their vaccinations for mumps and measles are up to date.

-Dr. Sarah Wilson, a medical epidemiologist with Public Health Ontario, said mumps cases that are reported typically involved people between the ages of 18 and 34.
+Dr. Sarah Wilson, a medical epidemiologist with Public Health Ontario, said individuals in the age range currently more susceptible to mumps may also be more at risk because of their behaviour traits.

-She explained that many individuals in that age group may have only received one dose of mumps-containing vaccines as children, making them more susceptible to the virus.

-That same group is more likely to engage in behaviours and activities in which mumps spreads easily, like playing on sports teams where water bottles might be shared, living in dormitories in close conditions and sharing drinks and food in bars, she said.
+That group of young adults is more likely to engage in behaviours and activities in which mumps spreads easily, like playing on sports teams where water bottles might be shared, living in dormitories in close conditions and sharing drinks and food in bars, she said.

 “These situations provide really rich opportunities for the mumps virus, if it’s introduced, to spread easily in a population that might not be up to date with respect to mumps vaccine,” said Wilson.
 “I think those are some of the potential explanation for why we’re seeing more mumps these days, in particular in this age group.”